FRC7153/2024-Crescendo/RaspberryPi/README.md

 ## SecondaryPi.local
 The SecondaryPi is located on the robot's arm.
 It runs (TODO cameras here) and two REV Color Sensor V3, outputting their data to NetworkTables.
 This Pi is running [NTColorSensor.py](NTColorSensor.py) in the background
 (TODO wiring diagram)
+The configuration backup for this Pi can be found at [SecondaryPiConfig.zip](SecondaryPiConfig.zip)